oimodeler/oimodeler/docs/source/data.rst

   range will be removed from the data.

-We then apply the filter using th :func:`oimData.setFilter <oimodeler.oimData.setFilter>` method
+We then apply the filter using the :func:`oimData.setFilter <oimodeler.oimData.setFilter>` method

 .. code-block:: ipython3